wallarm/product-documentation/docs/latest/api-protection/graphql-rule.md

 To do so:

-1. Set the **Detect GraphQL attacks** rule as displayed on the screenshot:
+1. Set the **Detect GraphQL attacks** rule as displayed on the screenshot (note that these are the example values - for the real-life rules you should define your own values considering statistics of your common legitimate GraphQL queries):

     ![GraphQL Policy for your endpoints](../images/user-guides/rules/graphql-rule-1.png)